Economics - Management

 Know-how and skills

-- Understand and explain the current flaws in the global climate challenges and in sustainable finance, in order to propose solutions to meet the challenge of financing the ecological transition;
+- Understand and explain the current flaws in global climate challenges and in sustainable finance, in order to propose solutions to meet the challenge of financing the ecological transition;

 Read more